jflynn129/WNCInterface_M2XMQTTdemo/README.md

          This will results in one file being imported, main.cpp.

    2.2) Create the WNCInterface.
-         Righ click on the WNCInterface_MQTT_hivemq program entry.
+         Righ click on the WNCInterface_M2XMQTTdemo program entry.
 Select 'Import Library' from the drop-down, then 'From URL'.
 At this point, you will be asked for the Source URL, use https://github.com/jflynn129/WNCInterface.git.
 The dialog will automatically populate as a Library, set the import name and use 'WNCInterface_HTTP' as the Target Path.
 Note that the Library name will take the name of the github repository including the ".git", remove the ".git" suffix to